DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1 and 4 are rejected under 35 U.S.C.
-103 as being unpatentable over Berg et al. (US 6,435,176 B1) in view of Knoch et al. (US 5,309,900).
+Claims 1-2 and 4 are rejected under 35 U.S.C.
+103 as being unpatentable over Massardier et al. (US 2006/0137685 A1) in view of Sioutas (US 5,115,803), or alternatively over Massardier in view of Knoch et al. (US 5,309,900) and Sioutas.

-However, Knoch teaches an atomizer (Knoch; abstract) the inhalation port disposed on the side surface of the main body part, wherein the inhalation port extends along a tangential direction of the main body part, and the inhalation aid is configured such that a spiral airflow can be generated in the main body part (opening 3 for withdrawal of vaporized liquid is tangentially into the side surface of wall 4 of the atomizing space 1, such that a spiral vortex of vaporized liquid can be formed in the atomizing space 1) (Knoch; Figs. 1-2; col. 3, lines 10-29).
+Alternatively, if Massardier is not seen as definitely disclosing the inhalation port extends along a tangential direction of the main body part, Knoch teaches an atomizer (Knoch; abstract) wherein the inhalation port extends along a tangential direction of the main body part (opening 3 for withdrawal of vaporized liquid is tangentially into the side surface of wall 4 of the atomizing space 1) (Knoch; Figs. 1-2; col. 3, lines 10-29).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Berg introduction port and inhalation port to be tangential to the main body part, such that the inhalation port disposed on the side surface of the main body part, wherein the inhalation port extends along a tangential direction of the main body part, and the inhalation aid is configured such that a spiral airflow can be generated in the main body part, as taught by Knoch, for the purpose of helping to create a homogenous, even distribution and deceleration of the particles in the spiral vortex (Knoch; col. 3, lines 20-29).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Massardier inhalation port such that the inhalation port extends along a tangential direction of the main body part, as taught by Knoch, for the purpose of providing a more specific location for the inhalation port on the main body part periphery which would help to create a spiral vortex of flow for the more homogenous, even distribution and deceleration of the particles (Knoch; col. 3, lines 20-29).

 However, Knoch further teaches wherein one protrusion is formed on an inner surface inside the main body part of the wall surface part (cylindrical central part 8 is a protrusion formed on an inner surface of cylindrical atomizing space 1 body at the side wall of end 7) (Knoch; Figs. 1-2; col. 4, lines 45-64; col. 5, lines 18-28).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Berg device to include one protrusion formed on an inner surface inside the main body part of the wall surface part, as taught by Knoch, for the purpose of supporting the formation of the spiral vortex (Knoch; col. 4, lines 45-64).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Massardier device to include one protrusion formed on an inner surface inside the main body part of the wall surface part, as taught by Knoch, for the purpose of supporting the formation of the spiral vortex (Knoch; col. 4, lines 45-64).

 Response to Arguments

-Applicant's arguments filed 11/13/2025 have been fully considered but they are not persuasive.
+Applicant's arguments filed 4/15/2026 have been fully considered but they are not persuasive.

 Conclusion